marcbenedi/marcbenedi.github.io/content/authors/admin/_index.md

 I am a PhD candidate at [Matthias Nießner](http://niessnerlab.org/members/matthias_niessner/profile.html)'s [Visual Computing Group](http://niessnerlab.org/team.html), at the [Technical University of Munich](https://www.tum.de/).
 {style="text-align: justify;"}

 I'm interested in computer vision, deep learning and optimization.
-My research is mostly focused on robust correspondence estimation for rigid 3D reconstruction.
+My current research interests are focused on virtual avatars, generative models and 3D scene representations.
 {style="text-align: justify;"}

-Before joining the group, I received a Master's Degree in Computer Science from the [Technical University of Munich](https://www.tum.de/) and a Bachelor's Degree in Computer Science from the [Polytechnical University of Catalonia](https://www.tum.de/).
+Before joining the group, I received a Master's Degree in Computer Science from the [Technical University of Munich](https://www.tum.de/) and a Bachelor's Degree in Computer Science from the [Polytechnic University of Catalonia](https://www.tum.de/).
 {style="text-align: justify;"}